wI2L/jsondiff/README.md

 jsondiff.Ignores("/A", "/B", "/C")
 ```

-The resulting patch is empty, because all changes and ignored.
+The resulting patch is empty, because all changes are ignored.

 [Run this example](https://pkg.go.dev/github.com/wI2L/jsondiff#example-Ignores).